thinhpham/aws-tools/README.md

 # aws-tools
-Just a small collection of useful scripts to manage Amazon AWS
+Collection of Python scripts to manage Amazon AWS

 ## Installation
 * Clone the repository